AYB-CHA/youcan-coding-challenges/README.md

 ### Database

-To start the project, you need a MySQL database; a simple Docker compose file is provided.
+To start the project, you need a MySQL database, a simple Docker compose file is provided.

 To run Docker, you will need to add the following environment variables to your .env file: